-For fall semester 2021, Montana State University will offer in-person, traditionally formatted instruction, campus activities, non-remote campus operations, and cultural and athletic events in a manner closer to "normal" than has been seen since the start of the pandemic.
+For spring semester 2022, Montana State University will offer in-person, traditionally formatted instruction, campus activities, non-remote campus operations, and cultural and athletic events, as we did for the fall semester.

-All classes that were held in-person before the pandemic will be conducted in-person in fall 2021.
+All classes that were held in-person before the pandemic will be conducted in-person.
 Courses that are part of online programs will continue to be offered fully online if that was how those courses were delivered before the pandemic.

 MSU is offering doses of the COVID-19 vaccine to its eligible students and employees free of cost at this time.
 Following guidelines set forth by the Montana Office of the Commissioner of Higher Education, MSU is not requiring students to be vaccinated for COVID-19, and the university is not asking for COVID-19 vaccination records.

 Face masks and coverings

-Given the elevated rate of transmission of COVID-19 and its variants in our community, face masks or coverings are required in all indoor instructional spaces on the Bozeman campus, including classrooms, laboratories, studios and anywhere an MSU class is being held.
-In addition, masks are required indoors in hallways, offices, the library, the Strand Union Building, MSU residence halls and dining halls.
+Given the elevated rate of transmission of COVID-19 and its variants in our community, including the omicron variant, face masks or coverings are required in all indoor spaces on the Bozeman campus, with the exception of the fitness center, where strenuous physical activity makes optional masks a better practice.
 This requirement applies to all students and all members of the faculty and staff and is in place until further notice.

 If you are an MSU student, faculty, or staff member who is 18 years or older and would like to receive any of the Moderna COVID-19 vaccine doses, please log into the following website using your MSU NetID and password: https://www.montana.edu/health/coronavirus/vaccine-waitlist/index.html Once logged in, fill out the brief form confirming your interest in receiving a vaccine and updating your contact information.
 You should then receive an email and/or text within 48 hours containing a link to sign up for a specific appointment time at the next available clinic.
 Please do not share that link with others - it is only valid for one user.
 If you have any difficulty filling out the form or have questions about vaccine appointments, please call 406-994-3798.